Best Loaded Cowboy Pasta Salad Recipe

 Instructions

-• Pour the sauce over the pasta mixture and toss gently to combine.
+• TOSS SALAD: Pour the dressing over the pasta mixture and gently toss until everything is evenly coated.

-• Cover the pasta salad with plastic wrap and refrigerate for at least 1 hour to allow the flavors to meld together.
+• CHILL: Cover and refrigerate for at least 1 hour to allow the flavors to blend.

 Donna’s Notes